johnfairh/site/ruby_swiftpm.md

 an explicit `-I` option.

-Apple's distribution puts `config.h` into the regular directory which means no `-I` is needed once the module map points to the right ruby.h.
+Apple's distribution puts `config.h` into the regular directory which means no `-I` is needed once the module map points to the right `ruby.h`.

 ## Libraries and dependencies

-The system ruby is shipped as `/usr/lib/libruby.2.3.0.dylib` with regular symlinks so `-lruby` works.  `otool -L` tells us this depends in turn on `/System/Library/Frameworks/Ruby.framework/Versions/2.3/usr/lib/libruby.2.3.0.dylib` which depends on core foundation.
+The system Ruby is shipped as `/usr/lib/libruby.2.3.0.dylib` with regular symlinks so `-lruby` works.  `otool -L` tells us this depends in turn on `/System/Library/Frameworks/Ruby.framework/Versions/2.3/usr/lib/libruby.2.3.0.dylib` which depends on Core Foundation.

 The `ruby`s built by default with `rbenv install` provide only a static library.
 My earlier `rbenv` installations have called this `libruby-static.a`; latest `rbenv` has adopted a less risky naming scheme of `libruby.2.5.0-static.a`.

-(This static/shared thing is a [6.5 year-old open issue in ruby-build](https://github.com/rbenv/ruby-build/issues/35) which provides a workaround to install a version with the shared library.)
+(This 'no shared lib' thing is a [6.5 year-old open issue in ruby-build](https://github.com/rbenv/ruby-build/issues/35) which provides the command to install a version with the shared library.)

 Trial and error reveals that the static library depends on `Foundation` (which is reassuring given the dylib does.)